cmsc22000-project-2018/autocomplete/README.md

 # autocomplete
- A command-line text autocomplete tool that uses Redis tries.
+ A command-line text autocomplete tool that uses Redis-stored trie data structures to store its dictionary.

  At a high level, there are two modes: interactive mode and batch mode.

- In Interactive mode, you can interactive type text and autocomplete as you go.
+ In Interactive mode, the user can interactively type text and autocomplete individual words as you go.

- In batch mode, you feed the program a file of prefixes and the program returns all possible completions.
+ In batch mode, the user feeds the program a file of prefixes and the program returns a set number of possible completions, and the total number of possible competions.

 ## Using the tool

 ### Autocomplete Shell
- After running interactive or batch mode, you will enter the interactive mode shell.
+ After running interactive mode, you will enter the interactive mode shell.
 It looks like this:
  ```
  AUTOCOMPLETE Instructions: interactive <flags> || batch <flags> || exit
  >>>:
  ```
- From here, you can re-enter interactive or batch mode.
+ From here, you can re-enter interactive mode, or use batch mode.

  Known bug: Commands sporadically don't work.
 If that happens, just enter the command again!

+ For a link to this README, run ./autocomplete with the 'help' or '-h' flag.

 ### Batch Mode
  Batch mode applies the autocomplete tool to a file of prefixes.
 The input file must be formatted with